Dormant Companies and Their Filing Obligations in Singapore

 Filing Tax Returns with IRAS

-Unless your dormant company has been granted a waiver, it must file its corporate tax return via e-Filing or submission of a hard copy of the tax return to IRAS.
-However, from YA 2020 onwards, all companies will have to e-File their corporate tax returns via the myTax Portal.
+Unless your dormant company has been granted a waiver, it must e-File its corporate tax return in Form C-S/C for Dormant Company via the myTax Portal.

 You may wish to refer to the IRAS User Guide for Filing Tax Returns for more information on how to e-File income tax for a dormant company using the myTax Portal.